 14. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-No, this topic is not currently covered in either the core curriculum or elective coursework.
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.